Spotlighting Mainstay Supportive Housing Families: Paul Zerola

 A Home Away from Home

 Paul works Monday through Friday in a cafeteria at Boston College.
-He looks forward to seeing his eight housemates at the end of the day when they come together for a communal dinner, prepared by the live-in staff.
+He looks forward to seeing his eight housemates at the end of the day when they come together for a communal dinner, prepared by the staff.

 “That’s another thing we really like about it, they get that home-cooked meal,” said Nicole.
 “Food is a big part of our family.”
 Residents also go grocery shopping and prepare their own breakfasts and lunches.
 They each have spots in the Mainstay Supportive Housing kitchen pantry to keep food and snacks.